desmos-labs/desmos/docs/fullnode/update.md

 ```

 :::tip Select another version
 The above commands checks out the latest release that has been tagged on our repository.
-If you wish to checkout a specific version instead, use the following commands:
+If you wish to check out a
+specific version instead, use the following commands:

 1. List all the tags
    ```bash